devarops/RepRes_Blog/what_is_reproducible_research.md

 ## Source code

 The easiest way to share source code is through GitHub.
-We use GitHub to share source code in a similar way we use Dropbox to share documents.
+We use GitHub to share source code in a similar way that we use Dropbox to share documents.

 > GitHub is a code hosting platform for version control and collaboration.
 It lets you and others
 > work together on projects from anywhere<sup id = "1">[1](#github)</sup>.